brodkemd/templatize_dir/README.md

       `cd templatize_dir`

+   5) if you have a regualr computer:

-   4) Run the config file to add the command to the bash alias config file (.bash_aliases) and adds the install location to the shell script
+         Run the config file to add the command to the bash alias config file (.bash_aliases) and adds the install location to the shell script

          `./config install`

+      if you have an ARM based computer

+         Run the following command that rebuilds the executable for that architecture

+         `cd lib; make; cd ..; make`

+         Now you can run the install command

+         `./config install`

-   5) This command does not come with any types (also called templates) out of the box, go to section B to see how to add one of your very own.
+   6) This command comes with two types (also called templates) out of the box, go to section B to see how to add one of your very own.

 # B: To set a new directory as a template: